bruno-oliveira/smol-data-explorer/README.md

 - [ ] Evaluate long-context tasks
 - [ ] Try different base models
 - [ ] Use a bigger/more complex schema
+- [ ] Add a "Schema contextualizer" tool to "slice" a big schema to drilldown on specific tables for a given query
 - [ ] "Inject" steps to better control output formats
 - [ ] Use with a front-end client